rahulrmahato/git-session/README.md

 ## What is GitHub ?
 GitHub is a cloud-based hosting service that lets you manage Git repositories.
 If you have open-source projects that use Git, then GitHub is designed to help you better manage them.

+## What’s a repository?
+A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.

 ## Using Git
 ## Basic Commands
 * `pwd` prints working directory